-This Pure Land Temple is a replica of an authentic Japanese Buddhist temple.
-The temple has a tall pagoda and a huge bronze Buddha statue, which is also one of the largest Buddha statues outside Asia.
+This Jodo Temple is a replica of an authentic Japanese Buddhist temple.
+Inside the temple there is a tall stupa and a huge bronze Buddha statue, which is also one of the largest Buddha statues outside of Asia.
 It is 3.7 meters high and weighs about 3.5 tons.
-It was laid here in 1968 to commemorate the 100th anniversary of the arrival of Japanese immigrants in Hawaii.
+It was placed here in 1968 to commemorate the 100th anniversary of the arrival of Japanese immigrants in Hawaii.
 The monastery is free.

-There are Buddhist pagodas.
-You can enjoy the pagoda on the left side of the statue.
-The pagoda consists of three layers, with red and white exterior, typical Japanese style.
-On the opposite side of the bronze statue is a one-story Buddhist hall called Chaoyin Mountain.
-It's very Japanese style, to commemorate the 100th anniversary of Japanese immigration here.
+There is a stupa here, and you can admire the stupa on the left side of the Buddha statue.
+The pagoda has 3 floors, the exterior is red and white, with a typical Japanese style.
+On the opposite side of the bronze statue, there is this one-story-high Buddhist hall called Chaoyin Mountain.
+Very Japanese style, to commemorate the 100th anniversary of the Japanese immigrants here.

-Copper statues here are rare and very Japanese.
-The bronze statue is placed on the high pedestal of the courtyard, surrounded by railings.
-The green plants behind the bronze statue are dense, while the potted plants full of flowers are worshipped in front.
-Outside the temple is the sea.
-You can see the sea.
+The bronze statue is rare here, and it has a Japanese feel.
+The bronze statue is placed on the base of the high platform in the courtyard, surrounded by railings, the back of the bronze statue is densely green, and the front is enshrined with potted plants full of flowers.
+Outside the temple is the sea, you can look at the sea.